 While the first two courses are four-year programs, B.Arch is a five-year program.
+All the Master courses are, however, 2-year programs.
 For B.Arch. the minimum NATA score required is 100/200.
 Details of the courses are attached below.

 There is a provision for an international exchange program which students can opt for, although the institution does not have set collaborators.

 MSAP offers basic facilities like a well-curated library and personal drafting tables for each student.
 The first floor has an exhibition hall as well as classrooms.
 Apart from this, there is also a CAD (Computer Aided Design) lab with around 40 computers and a printing room on the second floor.
 Also on the same floor are more classrooms, along with the teachers’ cabins.
 All activities through the year take place in the foyer.